UoY-IM-MPIE/mpie-p82-huds/README.md

 ## Task 3: Helpful Hints
 To help the player complete the scene, you should show the following text hints on the HUD:

-- If the player hasn’t found the ammo after 30 seconds, display the hint “I wonder if there’s any ammo in that shack?”
+- If the player has not found the ammo after 30 seconds, display the hint “I wonder if there’s any ammo in that shack?”
-- If the player has collected the ammo, but hasn’t walked up the path after 30 seconds, display the hint “I wonder what’s up that path?”
+- If the player has collected the ammo, but has not walked up the path after 30 seconds, display the hint “I wonder what’s up that path?”
-- If the player has reached the bridge, but hasn’t hit the target to open it after 30 seconds, display the hint “I wonder what would happen if I shot that target on the bridge?”
+- If the player has reached the bridge, but has not hit the target to open it after 30 seconds, display the hint “I wonder what would happen if I shot that target on the bridge?”

 ## Task 4: An Interactive Menu
 To complete today’s practical, you should create an interactive menu for the scene.
 This menu should be shown over the top of the scene when the game loads.
 The menu should have the following functionality: